BYLAWS OF THE GRAYSLAKE GREENERY GARDEN CLUB

 2. Hospitality Committee:

-• Is responsible for notifying the seven members assigned to provide cold beverages (one member), food (three members), raffle (two members), and the table centerpiece (one member) which is to be used as an additional raffle prize Note that these items
+• Shall be responsible for notifying the members assigned to provide beverages, food, drawings, and the table centerpiece which is to be used as an additional drawings prize.
+Note that these items should be at the meeting venue 30-45 minutes prior to the meeting start time.

 • Is responsible for providing and replenishing the consumables: disposable plates, forks, spoons, napkins, coffee, tea, sugar, and creamer.
+During the meeting, refill the water pitchers at breaks or as needed.

 • Is responsible for assisting the assigned members set up the refreshments, and clean up after the meeting as outlined in monthly meeting instructions.